AUSTRALIAN RESEARCH COUNCIL

 Thesis title: Density Dependent Markov Population Processes: Models and Methodology

-(Degree conferred February 2007)
+(PhD awarded February 2007)

-Joshua has developed continuous-time Markov chain models for metapopulations that inhabit a dynamic landscape.
-He has established deterministic and diffusion approximations for these processes, and derived normal approximations to their (quasi-)stationary distributions.
-He has also investigated the costs and decisions of controlling populations that have a negative impact on their habitat.
-For two commonly used control regimes, suppression and reduction, he has given population managers direction on how best to choose the control parameters.
-Joshua has compared the predicted extinction time estimates derived from continuous-time Markov chain models with the estimates from their appropriate Ornstein-Uhlenbeck approximating diffusion and a simple Brownian motion approximation.
+Joshua developed continuous-time Markov chain models for metapopulations that inhabit a dynamic landscape.
+He established deterministic and diffusion approximations for these processes, and derived normal approximations to their (quasi-)stationary distributions.
+He also investigated the costs and decisions of controlling populations that have a negative impact on their habitat.
+For two commonly used control regimes, suppression and reduction, he gave population managers direction on how best to choose the control parameters.
+Joshua compared the predicted extinction time estimates derived from continuous-time Markov chain models with the estimates from their appropriate Ornstein-Uhlenbeck approximating diffusion and a simple Brownian motion approximation.
 In joint work with Thomas Taimre he developed a method for estimating the parameters of a wide class of continuous-time Markov chains called density-dependent Markov chains.
 The only other known approach to estimating parameters for such processes is computationally infeasible when the state space, or uncertainty in the parameter values, is too large.
 This new procedure makes use of the above-mentioned diffusion approximations, and in the situations where the approach is most commonly applied, the estimates improve as the state space increases in size.
 Several applications of this procedure are currently under investigation.

 David Sirl, AMSI-MASCOS PhD Scholar (2005-06)